 Now, some thoughts about how best to learn this skill.

 Track Identification is the first step, and for this you have to learn not only to distinguish clear footprints (for example, coyote vs. gray fox), but also to recognize track patterns and animal gaits.
 If you learned only the former, or have a tracking guide that shows only the clear prints and not extensive gait examples, you will succeed in perhaps 5% of track identification instances.

-A good field guide, possibly after you've taken an introductory class, will allow you to narrow down the choices of track ID pretty quickly for what you've found, for example coyote vs. domestic dog, or river otter vs. fisher.
-Then, you would go to the fine-tuning stage of track ID, in which you look for telltale differences between the possibilities, The Tracker's Field Guide as well as a couple of other resources provide fine-tuning details.
-(These are listed in the full pdf file.)
+A good field guide, possibly but not necessarily after you've taken an introductory class, will allow you to narrow down the choices of track ID pretty quickly for what you've found, for example coyote vs. domestic dog, or river otter vs. fisher.
+Then, you would go to the fine-tuning stage of track ID, in which you look for telltale differences between the possibilities, The Tracker's Field Guide as well as some other resources listed in the full pdf file provide fine-tuning details.

 When you're starting out, you need to find one or more good tracking areas where you are; the full pdf has some suggestions for where to look.
 Also, knowing the mammals in your area will help enormously in narrowing down choices when you are identifying tracks.
 Go out about twenty times, keeping a notebook with drawings and measurements, and from there track ID will become more straightforward and easier.

 Tracks and signs invite you into the animal's world, so from Day 1 of tracking you'll want to go beyond track ID as you ask questions about why the animal is there and what it's doing.
 There are two access points.
 One is the animal's biology: what it eats, how it hunts or forages, when the young disperse, how an animal marks its territory, and scores of other questions.
 Beginning with the tracks or signs you've found, take the opportunity to explore what the tracks tell you, and also read up on the animal's biology and behavior.
 Besides my book there are several excellent resources that will help you answer questions.